Stanley Druckenmiller: Investment philosophy

-Political and economic views
+Economic and political views

-Druckenmiller advocates reducing spending on social safety net programs such as Social Security.
+In 2020, after the stock market crash and subsequent rally above pre-crash levels, Druckenmiller said he expects inflation in the US economy due to actions taken by the Federal Reserve.
+He made a similar warning in 2013 during an address at Bowdoin College in which he noted that, since 1994, he has been concerned that spending on government entitlement programs would lead to an economic crisis worse than the financial collapse of 2008.
+He advocates reducing government spending on social safety net programs such as Social Security.

 Druckenmiller was a major supporter of Republican Governor Chris Christie of New Jersey.
 In 2015, Druckenmiller donated $300,000 total to the presidential candidacies of Christie, Jeb Bush, and John Kasich.
-In 2023, Druckenmiller endorsed Nikki Haley in the 2024 Republican Party presidential primaries.
-The following year, Druckenmiller stated that he would be voting for neither Donald Trump or Kamala Harris in the 2024 United States presidential election.
+In 2023, he endorsed Nikki Haley in the 2024 Republican Party presidential primaries.
+The following year, Druckenmiller stated that he would be voting for neither Donald Trump nor Kamala Harris in the 2024 United States presidential election.

-In 2020, after the stock market crash and subsequent rally above pre-crash levels, Druckenmiller said he expects inflation in the US economy due to actions taken by the Federal Reserve.
-He made a similar warning in 2013 during an address at Bowdoin College in which he noted that, since 1994, he has been concerned that spending on government entitlement programs would lead to an economic crisis worse than the financial collapse of 2008.